thescouser89/build-finder/README.md

 The `archive-extensions` option specifies the Koji archive type extensions to include in the archive search.
 If this option is given, it will override the `archive-types` option and only files matching the extensions will have their checksums taken.

 The `archive-types` option specifies the Koji archive types to include in the archive search.

+The `build-system` option specifies the build systems to use for search.

 The `cache-lifespan` option specifies the cache entry lifespan in milliseconds.